jbhunt/parallel-pyspin/README.md

 2. `python -m setup.py install`

 ## 2.2.
 Installing PySpin ##
 The only other software this package depends on is the Spinnaker SDK including PySpin.
 You can install it yourself - take a look [here](https://www.flir.com/products/spinnaker-sdk).
 Alternatively, if you are using Ubuntu 18.04 and Python 3 you can run [this](https://github.com/jbhunt/parallel-pyspin/tree/master/spinnaker/install.py) script and it should take care of the installation for you.
+There's a couple options you can specify via the command line.

+Part of the installation procedure is increasing the memory limit for USB device buffers.
+By default Ubuntu caps USB device buffers at 16 MB ([source](https://www.flir.com/support-center/iis/machine-vision/application-note/understanding-usbfs-on-linux)).
+This can cause issues if you are using a camera with high resolution or at a high framerate or when using multiple cameras.
+To permanently modify the limit on USB device buffers use the `--increase-memory-limit` flag and specify how much to increase the memory limit with the `memory-limit` argument:

+`python -m ./install.py --increase-memory-limit --memory-limit 1200`

+This script takes care of steps 1-3 of the procedures for installation outlined in the Spinnaker [README](https://github.com/jbhunt/parallel-pyspin/blob/master/spinnaker/README).
+There are additional steps that you might need to complete if you are using a GigE camera or if you'd like to use the SpinView GUI.

 # 3. Usage #
 ## 3.1.
 Streaming ##